davidedantonio/create-fastify-app/README.md

 - `postrges:latest`
 - `mongo:latest`

+In order to run MySQL and Postgres test you need to create a database named `test`.

 ## Acknowledgements

 It is inspired by the [fastify-cli](https://github.com/fastify/fastify-cli) project.
 Some part have been extracted from it.